Shinobu Ichiyanagi

 Shinobu “Shan” Ichiyanagi (一柳 忍, Ichiyangi Shinobu) also known as "CANDYMAN" is a master Amezaiku or candy sculpture artist.

 As a party and event entertainer, he specializes in sculpting hot taffy-like candy into fantastic animals and objects using a palette of gemstone inspired candy colors.
-This traditional ancient Japanese folk art that originated in China has been practiced for over a 1000 years in Japan.
+This traditional ancient Japanese folk art that originated in China has been practiced for over 1000 years in Japan.